AdamPalmer28/GoChess/perf/README.md

   - FindBestMove [Implemented] - "ChessAI main", finds the best move for the AI to make

 - Next_move [Implemented] - tests each stage of move generation

+- MoveGen [Implemented]

 - Evaluation - tests each section of the evaluation function
   - GetEvalMoveRays